YoannProfit/YoannProfit/README.md

 - :telescope: I’m looking for an IT job as a Software Developer or as a QA Engineer.
-- :seedling: Exploring Technical Content Writing.
+- :seedling: Exploring Technical Content Reading.
 - :zap: In my free time : I'm reading or writing codes.
 I'm also playing guitar when I got the time.
 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-kakbar-blue?style=flat&logo=Linkedin&logoColor=white)](your-linkedin-url)
 - 🔭 I’m currently working on a personal 3D Game Engine with DirectX 10, 11 and 12.